radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 ## Encrypted Attributes for Data at Rest

-Attribute encryption protects sensitive data while it is stored in RadiantOne Universal Directory.
+Attribute encryption protects sensitive data while it is stored in RadiantOne Directory.
 You can specify that certain attributes of an entry are stored in an encrypted format.
 This prevents data from being readable while stored, in any temporary replication stores/attributes (cn=changelog, cn=replicationjournal, cn=localjournal), in backup files, and exported in [LDIF files](#importing-changes-from-an-ldif-file) (must use the LDIFZ file extension).
-Attribute values are encrypted before they are stored in RadiantOne Universal Directory, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL, and is not a member of the special blacklisted group (e.g. cn=ClearAttributesOnly,cn=globalgroups,cn=config).
+Attribute values are encrypted before they are stored in RadiantOne Directory, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL, and is not a member of the special blacklisted group (e.g. cn=ClearAttributesOnly,cn=globalgroups,cn=config).
 For more information about the blacklisted group, see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/01-introduction).

 >[!warning]
 >Define a security encryption key from the Main Control Panel -> Settings Tab -> Security section -> Attribute Encryption prior to configuring encrypted attributes.
 For steps on defining key generation, changing the encryption security key, or using an HSM like Amazon Web Services KMS as the master security key storage, see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/01-introduction).

-Defined on the Properties Tab for the selected RadiantOne Universal Directory store, this is a comma-separated list of attributes to store encrypted.
+Defined on the Properties Tab for the selected RadiantOne Directory, this is a comma-separated list of attributes to store encrypted.
 Attributes listed in the Encrypted Attributes property are added to the Non-indexed attribute list by default.
 This means these attributes are not searchable by default.
-Indexing encrypted attributes is generally not advised as the index itself is less secure than the attribute stored in RadiantOne Universal Directory, because the index is not salted.
+Indexing encrypted attributes is generally not advised as the index itself is less secure than the attribute stored in RadiantOne Directory, because the index is not salted.
 However, if you must be able to search on the encrypted attribute value, it must be indexed.
 Only “exact match/equality” index is supported for encrypted attributes.
 To make an encrypted attribute searchable, remove the attribute from the list of nonindexed attributes, save the configuration and then click **Re-build Index**.

 >[!warning]
 >To prevent the sensitive attribute values from being logged in clear in RadiantOne logs, make sure you add them to the Attributes Not Displayed in Logs property on the Main Control Panel > Settings tab > Server Front End > Attributes Handling.
 Each attribute name should be separated with a single space.
 Any attribute indicated here has a value of ***** printed in the RadiantOne logs instead of the value in clear.

 ### Updating Encrypted Attributes

 In order to update encrypted attributes, the client must connect to RadiantOne via SSL, be authorized (via ACLs) to read and update the attribute, and not be a member of the special blacklisted group (e.g. cn=ClearAttributesOnly,cn=Global Groups,cn=config).
 For more information about the blacklisted group, see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/01-introduction).
-When editing entries from the Main Control Panel > Directory Browser tab > selected RadiantOne Universal Directory store, encrypted attributes appear as encrypted because this operation is not connected to RadiantOne via SSL.
+When editing entries from the Main Control Panel > Directory Browser tab > selected RadiantOne Directory store, encrypted attributes appear as encrypted because this operation is not connected to RadiantOne via SSL.
 If you are connected to the Control Panel via SSL, then the Directory Browser tab connects to the RadiantOne service via SSL and the attributes defined as encrypted are shown in clear as long as the user you’ve connected to the Main Control Panel is authorized to read those attributes.
 In this case, the connected user can also update the encrypted attribute if permissions allow for it.
 For details on connecting to the Control Panel via SSL, see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/01-introduction).

 ### Removing Attribute Encryption